 Tanaiste says ‘thoughts and prayers’ with family of Irishman killed in Ukraine

-Finbar Cafferky, from Co Mayo, is reported to have been a military volunteer in the eastern part of the country.
+Finbar Cafferkey, from Co Mayo, is reported to have been a military volunteer in the eastern part of the country.

-The Minister for Foreign Affairs and Defence has expressed sympathies to the family of an Irishman killed in Ukraine.
+The Irish deputy premier Micheal Martin has expressed sympathies to the family of an Irishman killed in Ukraine.

-Finbar Cafferky, from Achill Island, Co Mayo, is reported to have been a military volunteer in the eastern part of the country.
+Finbar Cafferkey, from Achill Island, Co Mayo, is reported to have been a military volunteer in the eastern part of the country.

-Tanaiste Micheal Martin said: “My deepest sympathies to the Cafferky family on the sad passing of Finbar.
+Mr Martin said: “My deepest sympathies to the Cafferkey family on the sad passing of Finbar.

 “He obviously was a young man of clear principles.